Halo® Laser

 What Is Recovery Like After a Halo Laser Treatment?

-Although the recovery time varies depending on the intensity of your treatment, most patients are able to return to regular activities, including wearing makeup, the day after treatment.
-We will give you a more specific sense of what you can expect prior to your appointment.
-Generally, we advise patients to avoid excess sun exposure for about a week.
+Although the recovery time varies depending on the intensity of your treatment, most patients are able to return to regular activities the day after their Halo session.
+We’ll provide detailed post-treatment care instructions and recommend medical-grade skincare products to support healing and enhance your results.
+It’s also important to avoid excess sun exposure for about a week and apply broad-spectrum sunscreen daily, as your skin will be more sensitive to UV light.

 Depending on your goals, you may need to return to our office for a series of treatments.
-We can recommend a customized regimen of skincare products to help enhance and maintain your results.
 As your skin heals after your treatment, new, soft, elastic skin gradually emerges, leading to a long-lasting, glowing complexion that helps you look as good as you feel.
 The most common response we get from patients is how much they love their new “Halo glow.”

 Halo Laser FAQs